-Our electricity consumption of 5.147 MWh in 2021 produced 1.127 tons of CO2 emissions 1).
+Our electricity consumption of 5.764 MWh in 2022 produced 2.059 tons of CO2 emissions. (equates to 0.16 kg of CO2 per kg of production output) 1).

-CO, - EMISSIONS FROM THE SUPPLY OF UTILITIES
+CO3 - EMISSIONS FROM THE SUPPLY OF UTILITIES

-The supply of utilities (provision of room heating, process heat and process steam) in the heating and steam power houses fired with light heating oil and gas generates around 3.521 t CO2 1).
+The supply of utilities (provision of room heating, process heat and process steam) in the heating and steam power houses fired with light heating oil and gas generates around 3.690 t CO2 (equates to 0.30 kg of CO2 per kg of production output) 2).
+The intention is to reduce the relative CO2 emissions (adjusted for production output) by increasing the efficiency of energy conversion and of production processes.